 – health insurance, bus pass, reduced lunch cost at the main student lounge

 (the benefits kick once you begin year one of your career)

 advisors to guide you in your career choices

 dogs (no way to know if they’ve been vaccinated and they carry fleas and ticks)

 can only register between November and December.
 If you miss this deadline,

-you’ll have to wait a full year to go to school… though you can attend as an oyente, aka an observer, but you won’t
+you’ll have to wait a full year to go to school… but you can attend as an oyente, aka an observer, but you won’t

-What you'll need if you're an international student
+Here's what you'll need if you're an international student:

 apostille your certificate of completion and if possible, acquire a transcript